Striking storage facility custom-designed to house Sydney-based philanthropist's art collection

-Designed to house the Chinese art collector Judith Neilson’s significant art collection, the purpose built ‘state of the art’ structure provides 10,000m2 of space with the functionality and flexibility to not only store and display artwork, but also host private events.
+Designed to house Judith Neilson’s significant art collection, the purpose-built ‘state of the art’ structure provides 10,000m2 of space with the functionality and flexibility to store and display artwork and host private events.

 The steel framing of the Great Hall is innovative in its aesthetics, lack of cross-bracing and its ability to intelligently resolve many of the issues faced by art storage facilities, namely: water ingress, temperature control, service distribution and the requirement for natural light while restricting the ingress of UV radiation.

-The design provides an innovative structural solution to omit the need for cross-bracing by portalising the building in the cross-wind direction, while making use of the buildings’ shape in the long direction to strut the loads back down through the sloping steel roof before anchoring them back into the concrete for plate.
+The design provides an innovative structural solution to omit the need for cross-bracing by portalising the building in the cross-wind direction while using the buildings’ shape in the long direction to strut the loads back down through the building sloping steel roof before anchoring them back into the concrete for plate.

 With uniform truss bays changing only in height, the structure was rationalised to maintain the architectural intent of clean lines and aesthetic excellence.
 The roof pitch was chosen to satisfy architectural requirements while also matching the horizontal truss depth and ceiling joist locations.
 Carefully adjusting the geometry ensured ceiling joists could be utilised to brace the bottom chords of the trusses, omitting the requirement for inclined fly-bracing.

-From a sustainable perspective, the use of steel was an important project requirement for TTW.
+From a sustainable perspective, the use of steel was a vital project requirement for TTW.
 While concrete has a high embodied energy content, Australian steel has a much lower environmental footprint.
 TTW and Tzannes’s design sought to limit the building’s environmental footprint by reducing material, artificial lighting and energy requirements wherever possible.
-With a 100-year design life, the building can be adaptively reused should it ever cease to function as a warehouse.
+With a 100-year design life, the building can be adaptively reused should it ever cease functioning as a warehouse.

 Australian Steel Institute – Excellence Award for Large Projects